 (2) If the opt-in source has excess emissions in the calendar year before the year for which the withdrawal is to be in effect, the designated representative must submit an offset plan for excess emissions, pursuant to 40 CFR Part 77, that provides for immediate deduction of allowances.

 (D) USEPA's action on withdrawal.
-After the opt-in source meets the requirements for withdrawal under paragraphs (B) and (C) of this rule, the USEPA will deduct allowances required to be deducted under 40 CFR 73.35 and 40 CFR 40 CFR Part 77 and allowance equal in number to and with the same or earlier compliance use date as those allocated under rule 3745-103-41 of the Administrative Code for the first year for which the withdrawal is to be effective and all subsequent years.
+After the opt-in source meets the requirements for withdrawal under paragraphs (B) and (C) of this rule, the USEPA shall deduct allowances required to be deducted under 40 CFR 73.35 and 40 CFR Part 77 and allowance equal in number to and with the same or earlier compliance use date as those allocated under rule 3745-103-41 of the Administrative Code for the first year for which the withdrawal is to be effective and all subsequent years.

 (E) Opt-in source's prior violations.
 An opt-in source that withdraws from the acid rain program shall comply with all requirements under the acid rain program concerning all years for which the opt-in source was an affected unit, even if such requirements arise, or must be complied with after the withdrawal takes effect.

-(1) After the requirements for withdrawal under paragraphs (B) and (C) of this rule are met and after the USEPA's action on withdrawal under paragraph (D) of this rule is complete, the USEPA will issue a notification to the director and the designated representative of the opt-in source of the acceptance of the opt-in source's request to withdraw.
+(1) After the requirements for withdrawal under paragraphs (B) and (C) of this rule are met and after the USEPA's action on withdrawal under paragraph (D) of this rule is complete, the USEPA shall issue a notification to the director and the designated representative of the opt-in source of the acceptance of the opt-in source's request to withdraw.

-(2) If the requirements for withdrawal under paragraphs (B) and (C) of this rule are not met or the USEPA's action under paragraph (D) of this rule cannot be completed, the USEPA will issue a notification to the director and the designated representative of the opt-in source that the opt-in source's request to withdraw is denied.
+(2) If the requirements for withdrawal under paragraphs (B) and (C) of this rule are not met or the USEPA's action under paragraph (D) of this rule cannot be completed, the USEPA shall issue a notification to the director and the designated representative of the opt-in source that the opt-in source's request to withdraw is denied.
 If the opt-in source's request to withdraw is denied, the opt-in source shall remain in the opt-in program and shall remain subject to the requirements for opt-in sources contained in this rule.

 (G) Permit amendment.